 Update: On May 18, 2022, Reuters reported a secondary market share sale at $72/share, which would raise the current valuation of SpaceX to over $125 billion.
-No new shares were issued for this offering and it was not clear which existing shareholders sold their shares.
+No new shares are being issued for this offering and it was not clear which existing shareholders sold their shares.

 SpaceX is currently the most valuable venture-backed private company in the US.
 An early October financing round pushed the Company’s valuation to over $100 billion, leapfrogging Stripe to gain the number one spot.